MitoMonkey/meet/README.md

 * axios (async/await) for AJAX
 * nprogress package to display a progress bar while events are fetched
 * recharts to display charts
-* Jest and Enzyme (shallow rendering for unit-testing & full rendering for integration-testing)
+* Jest and Enzyme (shallow rendering for unit-testing & full rendering for integration-testing) (testfiles in "tests" folder)
-* Jest-Cucumber (BDD acceptance testing)
+* Jest-Cucumber (BDD acceptance testing) (tesfiles in "features" folder)
-* Puppeteer (end-to-end tests)
+* Puppeteer (end-to-end tests) (testfiles in "tests" folder)

 The application itself is also hosted online (gh-pages) to make it shareable and installable.